Deserve (song)

-"Deserve" is a song recorded by Chinese-Canadian singer and rapper Kris Wu featuring American rapper Travis Scott.
+"Deserve" is a song recorded by Canadian rapper Kris Wu featuring American rapper Travis Scott.
 It was released on October 12, 2017, through Ace Unit Culture, as the first single of Wu's debut studio album Antares (2018).
 The song was written by the performing artists and produced by Louis Bell.
 A music video for the song was directed by Colin Tilley and released on October 16, 2017.